A big change is coming for your World of Hyatt points, so you may want to book your award stays with your Hyatt points before it's too late.

 Way back in early 2020, Hyatt announced its plan to roll out a new peak and off-peak award pricing system.
-That means award stays through the best hotel chain will cost you more points during busier times – or fewer points during quiet stretches.
+That means using points to book award stays through the hotel chain will cost you more points during busier times … or fewer points during quiet stretches.
+Hyatt has confirmed that this new pricing format will launch on Tuesday, Oct.
+26.

-This is all great news.
-While peak pricing premiums will be mild at no more than 5,000 additional points during a busy time (or discounts of 5,000 during off-peak stays), this new structure will introduce a layer of unpredictability to the most affordable and stable hotel loyalty program out there.
-Giving Hyatt members more time to prepare is a good move.
+Fortunately, peak pricing premiums will be mild at no more than 5,000 additional points during a busy time (or discounts of 5,000 during off-peak stays).

-For reference, here’s a look at the new peak and off-peak rates coming later this year for stays starting in March 2022.
+For reference, here's a look at the new peak and off-peak rates coming soon for stays starting in March 2022.

 Staying with points at one of Hyatt's great all-inclusive resorts, Hyatt Ziva and Zilara?
 Changes are on the way there, too.